Gositi/discord-fs/README.md

 ## Usage
 First off, you'll need Linux to run this (with FUSE and a modern version of Python installed, should already be installed by default on most distros).
 If you have macOS, I think there is a way to get FUSE working there too which should enable you to run this project.
-This project won't support Windows as it's a completely different platform.
+This project won't support Windows as it is a completely different platform.
 However, https://github.com/DiscordFS/DiscordFS looks relevant (but I'm not affiliated with it in any way).
 All testing and official support is for Ubuntu 23.10 with Python 3.11, but if you have issues with another system I will try and look into it anyways.